olistic/warriorjs/docs/play/js-tips.md

 ```

 - You can call methods of the Space API directly after a sense.
 For example, the
-  "feel" sense in the beginner tower returns one space.
-You can call `isEmpty()`
+  "feel" sense in the "Baby Steps" tower returns one space.
+You can call
-  on this to determine if the space is clear before walking there:
+  `isEmpty()` on this to determine if the space is clear before walking there:

 ```js
 class Player {